Table of Contents

 - Not enrolled/dropout children be admitted to age-appropriate class

-- Special training to enable such children to be at par with others
+- Special training to enable such children to be on par with others

-- A child so admitted entitled to completion of EE even after age 14
+- A child so admitted is entitled to completion of EE even after age 14

-- Softens barriers like birth certificate, transfer certificate, etc
+- Softens barriers like birth certificates, transfer certificates, etc

 - No child shall be psychologically abused by calling him/her ‘failed’ in any class up to class 8, or expelling him/her from school